First Order (Star Wars): Origins

-With her political standing severely weakened, and the New Republic Senate gridlocked and unwilling to recognize the First Order's military buildup, Leia Organa decides to withdraw and form her own small private army, known as the Resistance, to fight the First Order within its own borders.
-She is joined by other members of the former Rebel Alliance such as Admiral Ackbar.
-Publicly the New Republic continues to disavow direct association with the Resistance to maintain plausible deniability, and though the majority of the Senate does not want to intervene against the First Order, several Senators privately channel funds and resources to the Resistance.
+With her political standing severely weakened, and the New Republic Senate gridlocked and unwilling to recognize the First Order's military build-up, Leia Organa decided to withdraw and form her own small private army, known as the Resistance, to fight the First Order within its own borders.
+She was joined by other members of the former Rebel Alliance such as Admiral Ackbar.
+Publicly the New Republic continued to disavow direct association with the Resistance to maintain plausible deniability, and though the majority of the Senate did not want to intervene against the First Order, several Senators privately channeled funds and resources to the Resistance.
 This state of affairs continued on for the next six years until the events of The Force Awakens.
-Comic book writer Charles Soule, creator of the 2015 Marvel Comics series Star Wars: Poe Dameron, explained that immediately prior to the events of The Force Awakens, "The New Republic and the First Order are in a position of detente, and while there have been a few small skirmishes between the Resistance and the First Order, it's very much a sort of cold war."
+Comic book writer Charles Soule, creator of the 2015 Marvel Comics series Star Wars: Poe Dameron, explained that immediately prior to the events of The Force Awakens, "The New Republic and the First Order are in a position of détente, and while there have been a few small skirmishes between the Resistance and the First Order, it's very much a sort of cold war."

 Military

 The First Order's handful of sectors simply do not possess the galaxy-wide resources the old Empire used to be able to draw upon, and in addition the armistice treaties with the New Republic put strict limitations on how many ships it could physically build.
 Therefore, unlike the old Galactic Empire's swarm tactics, the First Order's military has had to adapt to a more "quality over quantity" philosophy, making efficient use of what few resources it has.
 Culturally, the Galactic Empire's Sith-influenced philosophies have been incorporated and streamlined.
-Its military is built upon "survival of the fittest"; if one soldier cannot fulfill their duty and dies serving the First Order, then so be it.
+Its military is built upon "survival of the fittest"; if one soldier cannot fulfil their duty and dies serving the First Order, then so be it.
 The Order can only become stronger by culling the weak from their ranks.

 A major plot point in The Last Jedi is that the First Order has developed new "hyperspace tracking" technology, allowing them to continue to chase enemy vessels through hyperspace from one jump to the next (until one or the other runs out of fuel).
 This technology was first mentioned in passing in Rogue One as another research project the Empire was starting to develop almost forty years before.
 However, it appears that such technology existed at the time of A New Hope, as Darth Vader was able to track the Tantive IV from Scarif to Tatooine even through hyperspace.